EMCQSL Faculty

 Carole Hemmelgarn, Speaking about CQSL 6505 Interprofessional Experiences, Communication and Simulation

-Bryan O. Buckley, DrPH, MPH
+Bryan O. Buckley, DrPH, MPH, MBA, ACC

-Assistant Professor of Medicine, Georgetown University
+Assistant Professor, School of Medicine, Georgetown University

 Richard “Tony” Calabria, M.A. in Experimental Psychology, CPHQ, CSSBB

-Instructor of Medicine, Georgetown University
+Instructor, School of Medicine, Georgetown University

 Mr. Richard (Tony) Calabria is currently the Clinical Quality and Regulatory Programs Director for the Department of Quality & Safety at MedStar Health.
 Mr. Calabria holds a BS is Psychology and a MA in Experimental Psychology and is a Certified Professional in Healthcare Quality and Certified Lean/Six Sigma Black Belt.
 He has over 15 years of experience in healthcare quality and process improvement.
 Throughout his career, Mr. Calabria has facilitated and led clinical quality improvement initiatives and serves as a subject matter expert for CMS and HSCRC Pay for Performance Programs, such as VBP/QBR and HAC/MHAC, as well as for publicly reported metrics, such as Leapfrog and CMS Star Ratings.
 Mr. Calabria is active in the Healthcare Quality Community as a board member for the Maryland Association for Healthcare Quality and as a faculty member of the MedStar Institute for Quality and Safety.